 Espoo Digi-Dance International (EDDI), a collaborative effort by dancers and digital content creators in Espoo to inspire, cheer, and encourage everyone through a festive event combining the joyful spirit of dance and digital technology.

 Espoo is the second biggest city and municipal area in Finland, located a few kilometers west of the capital city of Helsinki.
 From the Helsinki airport it only takes about 30 minutes to reach Espoo and, from the City Center of Helsinki only about 15 minutes.
 It has a current population of about 289,000.
 Espoo does not have a traditional city center.
 Instead, it is divided into several regional centres.

 The city of Espoo is known as a thriving technology centre in Europe where more than 600 major international companies have established operations including Nokia, Tieto, Kone, Neste, Fortum, Orion Corporation and more.
 Rovio, the creator of Angry Birds, is also located in Espoo as well as Aalto university, a world-class science and technology university.

 Espoo is known as the happiest city in Finland and considered one of the most intelligent communities in the world.
-This is due to the diversity of nationalities, about 150 countries represented, and the presence of the huge international companies in the region.
+This is due to the diversity of nationalities, about 150 countries represented, and the presence of huge international companies bringing economic advantages to the city and its residents .
 Espoo is officially bilingual, Finnish and Swedish, but English is common and increasingly used.